Finiteness of 3-manifolds associated with non-zero degree mappings: Introduction

-Notice that finiteness of closed irreducible targets implies finiteness of possibly non prime closed targets because a connected sum of finitely many closed 3-manifolds 1-dominates each of its prime summands.
-In the same way finiteness of closed targets imply finiteness of the targets in the setting of compact orientable 3-manifolds by using a double construction argument.
+Finiteness of closed irreducible targets implies finiteness of possibly non prime closed targets: the number of prime factors in the target is bounded by the number of closed, disjoint, non parallel, essential surfaces in the domain; furthermore a connected sum of finitely many closed 3-manifolds 1-dominates each of its prime summands, which are either irreducible or homeomorphic to $S^1 \times S^2$.

+Since a non-zero degree proper map between two compact orientable 3-manifolds induces a non-zero degree map between their doubles, finiteness of closed targets implies finiteness of the targets in the setting of compact orientable 3-manifolds (see Remark \ref{compact} at the end of Section \ref{JSJ-pieces}).

-First we introduce some standard terminology in 3-manifold topology, see [J].
+First we introduce some standard terminology in 3-manifold topology, see \cite{Ja}.

 In this paper, all surfaces and 3-manifolds are compact and orientable.
 Also we will work in the piecewise linear category, so all spaces and maps will be PL.
 Suppose $S$ (resp. $P$) is a properly embedded surface (resp. an embedded 3-manifold) in a 3-manifold $M$.
 We use $M\setminus S$ (resp. $M\setminus P$) to denote the resulting manifold obtained by splitting $M$ along $S$ (resp. removing $\text{int} P$, the interior of $P$).
-Note that often if $S$ is closed or compact, we allow the possibility that $S$ is not connected, so that it has finitely many components.
+Note that we allow the possibility that $S$ is not connected, so that it has finitely many components.

 A 3-manifold $M$ is: \begin{itemize} \item \emph{prime} if it is not the connected sum of two 3-manifolds neither of which is $S^3.$

 \item \emph{irreducible} if every embedded sphere in $M$ bounds a ball in $M$.
 A prime orientable 3-manifold which is not irreducible is homeomorphic to $S^2 \times S^1$.